Oh, those infamous prayer requests!

 How do we keep gossip out of our prayer ministries?
 This is the most frequently asked question people ask me since I began teaching on resisting gossip.

 It’s complicated.
-We want to encourage intercessory prayer, so we create phone chains and email prayer lists, and we solicit requests from people at small group meetings.
-However, prayer requests come from sinners, are about sinners and are passed on to other sinners, so there are plenty of opportunities for sinful gossip to enter into the process (Proverbs 10:19).
+We want to encourage intercessory prayer, so we create phone chains and email prayer lists and we solicit requests from people at small group meetings.
+However, prayer requests come from sinners, are about sinners, and are passed on to other sinners, so there are plenty of opportunities for sinful gossip to enter into the process (Prov 10:19).

 Check Your Facts